tymyrddin/purple/source/docs/asimov/third-foundation.md

 failure analysis not because the facilitator has established psychological safety but because honesty is the cultural default.

-The [phishing programme](../social-engineering/phishing-programme.md) described elsewhere in this collection has a new status quo that gestures toward this: security becomes a background habit, people discuss phishing attempts in normal team meetings, participants who have played attacker become the most reliable reporters.
+The [phishing programme](../social-engineering/phishing-programme.md) has a new status quo that gestures toward this: security becomes a background habit, people discuss phishing attempts in normal team meetings, participants who have played attacker become the most reliable reporters.
 That is a small-scale Gaia.
 It took months of deliberate work to produce it.
 It is also reversible, which Gaia, by design, is not.